mikedelgaudio/tipsy/README.md

 - [ ] Add gtag events
 - [ ] Debounce inputs to prevent numerous state calls
 - [ ] Consider breaking functions outside of calculation class
+- [ ] Ability to split an item with a person

 ## Docker build